If your third-party's code is inserted into your website code directly, you will need to manually block them.

 Step 3.
 Classify your third-party tags

 The next step you’ll want to take is to ensure that the third-party tags trigger after a website visitor consents to the use of non-essential cookies.
 In this step, you need to find out which cookie categories each third-party service uses.
-You can refer to the below section: How to classify third-party cookies.

 How to classify third-party cookies